Square LEAPS For The Win (NYSE:SQ)

 Square’s Cash App is likely to benefit from any Bitcoin resurgence as an easy and trusted access point.

-Square’s LEAPS (long term options) peak at a low strike and appear to represent a strong opportunity.
+Square’s LEAPS (long-term options) peak at a low strike and appear to represent a strong opportunity.

-Square (SQ) is an innovative financial company.
-The company’s core business is to provide small businesses with the ability to perform credit card and related digital transactions, and to subsequently offer supplemental services.
+Square (NYSE:SQ) is an innovative financial company.
+The company's core business is to provide small businesses with the ability to perform credit card and related digital transactions and to subsequently offer supplemental services.
 Square also has a whole other flourishing business in its Cash App, which has become a digital wallet and brokerage hybrid.

-Square’s potential for near and long-term growth appears significantly underappreciated by the market, including even the available options.
+Square's potential for near- and long-term growth appears significantly underappreciated by the market, including even the available options.
 As Square breaks out of its current multi-year range, available strikes on Square should increase.
 I believe that the existing long-dated and highest strike SQ options represent a significant opportunity for near-term appreciation and outperformance for the next couple of years.

 Square is well-designed for competing now